Ken Dodd: Personal life

 Dodd's relationships with women lasted for decades; Dodd's biographer Stephen Griffin wrote: "As ever, despite the blossoming romance, there was to be no talk of marriage ... he thought that marriage could lead to complacency in a relationship, and caused some couples to stop putting in any effort."
 In 1955, Dodd began a 22-year relationship with Anita Boutin; they were engaged at the time of her death from a brain tumour in 1977, at the age of 45.
 Shortly after her death, Dodd began a relationship with Anne Jones, which lasted from 1978 until his death.
 They had first met in 1961 when Jones appeared in The Ken Dodd Christmas Show at the Manchester Opera House.
 Dodd married Jones on 9 March 2018, two days before his death.

-Dodd was a supporter of the Conservative Party, and campaigned for Margaret Thatcher in the 1979 General Election.
+Dodd was a supporter of the Conservative Party and campaigned for Margaret Thatcher in the 1979 general election.
+He introduced her onto the stage during a rally at Wembley Arena.

 Dodd said that one of his biggest regrets in life was that he never had children.
 It was widely reported that he and Anne Jones were unable to conceive naturally.
 During his 1989 trial details of his personal life surfaced in the media, including revelations that he and Anne had undergone several failed rounds of IVF treatment in an attempt to start a family.

-In October 2001, a stalker, Ruth Tagg, harassed Dodd and Jones by sending them threatening letters and a dead rat, also appearing on the front row at almost all of his live shows during this time.
-She also attempted to burn down their house by pushing burning rags through the letterbox causing £11,000 worth of damage to the ground floor.
+In October 2001, a stalker - Ruth Tagg - harassed Dodd and Jones by sending them threatening letters and a dead rat; also appearing on the front row at almost all of his live shows during this time.
+She also attempted to burn down their house by pushing burning rags through the letterbox, causing £11,000 worth of damage to the ground floor.
 Tagg pleaded guilty to harassment and arson at Preston Crown Court in 2003.